 One 11 Lofts

-Yet another project proposed by developer Andy Holloran and Homebase Montana, the One 11 Lofts will be a 50 unit structure built on the corner of Lamme and Willson.
-The building will include four studios, 24 one-bedroom, 11 two-bedroom and 11 three-bedroom units.
+Yet another project proposed by developer Andy Holloran and Homebase Montana.
+The One 11 Lofts will be a 50 unit structure built on the corner of Lamme and Willson.
+The building will include four studios, 24 one-bedroom, 11 two-bedroom and 11 three-bedroom units with amenities like a 3,000 square foot deck, fitness center, parking & bike storage.
 It is undecided whether or not the ground floor will include commercial space.
 Parking will allow 53 spaces for the 50 units.
-Construction is expected to begin in the spring of 2018.
+These units will be available for lease only.
 Photo credit: SMA Architects.

 Named after John Merin Bozeman, the proposed Merin project is a mixed-use project planned for the lot directly east of Dave's Sushi on North Bozeman.
-Another HomeBase project, this four-story building will offer commercial space on the ground floor and 12 residential units.
-Construction could begin as early as August 2018.
+Another HomeBase project by Andy Holloran, this four-story building will offer commercial space on the ground floor and 12 residential units ranging from 1,300-1,700 sq.ft.

-A project that has been in the works for more than 4 years, the Etha hotel, has started to take shape in downtown Bozeman.
-Construction began in the summer of 2018, with plans to shape the old National Guard armory building into an eight-story boutique hotel.
-When it is completed, this will be the tallest building in downtown Bozeman.
-One story higher than the historic Baxter hotel.
-The hotel will include 122 rooms, event space, a ground floor restaurant, pub, pool and potentially a rooftop bar or restaurant.
-The project is expected to be completed near the end of 2019.
+A project that has been in the works for more than 5 years, currently named the Etha Hotel, has taken shape in downtown Bozeman and is now dominating the skyline.
+Construction began in the summer of 2018, with plans to shape the old National Guard Armory building into a nine-story boutique hotel.
+When it is completed, this will be the tallest building in downtown Bozeman, two stories higher than the historic Baxter hotel.
+The hotel will include 122 rooms, event space, a ground floor restaurant, pub, pool, music hall and potentially a rooftop bar or restaurant.
+The project is expected to be completed in 2020.
+Click here for more information on Bozeman's downtown Armory hotel.
 Photo credit Venue Architects.

 Proposed by developer Jason Delmue, this five-plex condo is proposed for a lot at 301 N. Grand.
 It will be a mix of one and two-bedroom units with five on-site parking spaces.
 The building will be as tall as 3 stories in places and is taking the place of a two bedroom home currently on the lot.
 The developer states that homes at this project will be less expensive than similar projects in the area like the Block M townhouses or the NeBo lofts.
 Photo credit: Intrinsik Architecture.

 The Black Olive project received the green light in the fall of 2017 after nearly a year of tense debates between the developer Andy Holloran and local residents.
 The plans for Black-Olive include 47 apartments with commercial space on the ground floor.
 The building is slated to include 40 parking spaces in an attempt to minimize its effect on the already limited parking downtown.
-As of summer 2018, the existing building on the property has been demolished and site preparations have begun.
-Photo credit: www.bozemandailychronicle.com.
+The residences at Black Olive will be available for lease only.
+There are one and two bedroom floor plans available and amenities include dry cleaning pick-up and drop-off, storage & ski lockers, a fitness center, car sharing program and more.
+Visit www.blackolivebozeman.com for more information.
+Photo credit: Homebase Partners.

 Sobo Loft Condos

-Replacing the former Pizza Hut building at 716 W. Babcock Street, the SOBO Loft project is under construction as of summer 2018.
-With 42 one-bedroom apartments and 3,000 sq.ft of commercial space, this mixed used building sits across the street from the Haufbrau, the Scoop and the Molly Brown, otherwise known as the Barmudah Triangle.
-The lofts are not on the market yet and prices are pending.
+Replacing the former Pizza Hut building at 716 W. Babcock Street, the SOBO Loft project was under construction until a fire swept through in February 2019.
+The developer behind the project says the will rebuild once the investigation into the cause of the fire is complete.
+With 42 one-bedroom apartments and 3,000 sq.ft of commercial space, this mixed-used building is located across the street from the Haufbrau, the Scoop and the Molly Brown, otherwise known as the Barmudah Triangle.
 Photo credit: www.intrinsikarchitecture.com.

 The Northside Lofts project, proposed in 2015 was meant to take the place of several dilapidated rental units in the form of a five-story development that would have covered most of a city block between Grand and Third Avenue.
 The lofts were expected to include ground-floor commercial space and 41 residential units.
 But, city planners denied the project due to parking concerns.
 Since then, the land has been transferred to a new owner, an LLC based out of New York City and the future of this project remains unknown.
 Photo credit: www.bozemandailychronicle.com.